-During my first week using Panthion.io (hereunder referred to as ‘the pan’) I noticed another dev had committed some – – r files that were not readable in my environment, yet they still executed on the pan.
+During my first week using Pantheon.io, I noticed another dev had committed some ” – – r ” files that were not readable in my environment, yet they still executed on Pantheon.
 (PHP doesn’t need executable permission, but the server user needs “read” permission.)
 I questioned Pantheon.io about this and to my surprise they admitted this is an “undocumented feature.”

-To some degree, the whole pan is undocumented.
+To some degree, the whole of Pantheon is undocumented.
 That’s the nature of closed-source proprietary technology.
-I can just hear Matt Mullenweg groaning, “I wish the pan fell under our open source license :-(”
+I can just imagine Matt Mullenweg groaning, “I wish Pantheon fell under our open source license :-(”

 But as we contemplate this a little more…hmm, this is potentially dangerous.
-It’s a completely undocumented “feature” or vulnerability if you think about it.
+It’s a completely undocumented vulnerability.
+Why undocumented?
 I’m guessing because:

 1. It presents a security risk.
-Kinda embarrassing.
-You would be telling hackers/thieves what the permissions are automatically changed to, and then Pantheon couldn’t just do a blanket chmod -R +755 or +644 or whatever to ‘fix’ the permissions of its technically-challenged users.
+Embarrassing.
+You would be telling hackers and thieves what the permissions are automatically changed to, and then Pantheon couldn’t just do a blanket chmod -R +755 or +644 or whatever to ‘fix’ the permissions of its technically-challenged users.

 Pantheon presents a big target for hackers, because a vulnerability there could be exploited across every client, which includes Google.

-2. The pan’s goal is to make life easier for an average agency to deliver advanced technology to clients they could not otherwise serve themselves because they lack the technical skill.
+2. Pantheon’s goal is to make life easier for an average agency to deliver advanced technology to clients they could not otherwise serve themselves because they lack the technical skill.

 Exposing this permission issue (here we go now) will complicate life for a lot of junior people that have no idea how a production server works.
 Who is “www-data” and why should you care?
 Overlooking the complexity has repercussions beyond the scope of this post.